123000001212/MODA/README.md

 Inspect corresponding watermark data images and its' target label (mytest.ipynb offers codes).

-Modify X,Y,Z in 3 lines in the corresponding  cell:
+Modify X,Y,Z in 3 lines in the corresponding  cell of "correct_label.ipynb":

 - if i==X: